Casey Crowder, Kenneth Osburn Case On See No Evil On Investigation Discovery Tonight

-See No Evil is on the case of Casey Crowder, the missing teenager who was found dead in the woods of Desha County, Arkansas over ten years ago.
+See No Evil is on the case of Casey Crowder, the missing teenager who was found dead in the woods of Desha County, Arkansas, over 10 years ago.
 Police say her killer was a trucker named Kenneth Osburn.

-On See No Evil‘s episode titled “Breakdown at Daylight,” Dumas, Arkansas detectives will retrace facts in the case.
+On See No Evil’s episode titled “Breakdown at Daylight,” Dumas, Arkansas, detectives will retrace facts in the case.
 Commentary provided by friends or relatives of the victim will also help tell the story.
 Casey Crowder vanished after she ran out of gas along a U.S. highway.
 Kenneth Osburn was sentenced to time in prison for her death.

 Happy to announce I wrapped my part on an episode of #seenoevil , stay tuned for more details! #derekbarber #followme #follow4follow pic.twitter.com/WxMKWchYbn